-Whether we achieve personal happiness seems regulated solely by the measure of personal achievement of and competition with others.
+Whether we achieve personal happiness seems regulated solely by measuring personal achievement and competition with others.
 And this “pressure to compare” can become a lot to deal with.
 We’re bent on changing who we are instead of being who we are.
-And the latter is something nobody needs to bend over backwards to achieve.
+And the latter is something nobody needs to bend over backward to achieve.

 Reason 4: Self-Improvement Forces us to Consume

-In today’s modern world, while me may long for simplicity and ease in our lives, consumption, material possession und personal achievement appear to be the more prevalent values.
+In today’s modern world, while I may long for simplicity and ease in our lives, consumption, material possession and personal achievement appear to be the more prevalent values.
 One approach to rethinking how we measure success is minimalism.
-Take things down a notch by adopting sustainable and mindful approaches towards minimalist living or adopting a minimalist wardrobe.
-Becoming minimalist is easy, helps you reduce stress and makes your life a whole lot simpler.
+Take things down a notch by adopting sustainable and mindful approaches toward minimalist living or adopting a minimalist wardrobe.
+Becoming minimalist is easy, helps you reduce stress and makes your life much simpler.

 One of the core results of this study was that individuals are not necessarily happy if they manage to increase their social status.
-Moreover, people were found to be happier when they live a lifestyle in accordance with their own potential.
-In other words, we’re the happiest when find something that challenges but also motivates us – not something that over-challenges us.
-In short, something that just fits to who we are.
+Moreover, people were found to be happier when they live a lifestyle of their own potential.
+In other words, we’re the happiest when finding something that challenges but also motivates us — not something that over-challenges us.
+In short, something that just fits who we are.